aaroncelestian/RamanLab/docs/UPDATE_CHECKER_README.md

-# ClaritySpectra Update Checker
+# RamanLab Update Checker

 ## Overview

-The ClaritySpectra Update Checker is a built-in feature that allows users to check for and download the latest version of ClaritySpectra directly from the GitHub repository.
+The RamanLab Update Checker is a built-in feature that allows users to check for and download the latest version of RamanLab directly from the GitHub repository.
 This feature ensures users always have access to the newest features, bug fixes, and improvements.

 ## Features